-If former contact(s) is/are no longer with the Market Participant please list name(s) here:
+If former contact(s) is/are no longer with the Market Participant, please list name(s) here:

 2. Legal Address Change

+Note: A legal address change may be submitted by an Authorized Representative (AR) for any registration associated with the Market Participant.
+A legal address change submitted through the MPSP will update all registrations associated with that Market Participant.